 There’s only me and I am not fussy with what I eat, I keep myself on food by just spending around £14 a week.
 I’m comfortable with that and feeding myself isn’t really an issue.
 It’s all the other bills that I fall behind with, that you get under pressure with.
 But I have learnt in life not to let it bother me.
 I have done in the past and it can weigh heavy on you and it can affect your mental wellbeing.
 But I have learnt through having my break down that I had years ago.
 I had a long conversation with a gentleman from the Samaritans, who stopped me doing something silly and he spoke to me on the phone for over an hour.
 He said things to me that I’ve never forgot.
 If you ever have a bad day or if things aren’t going well, I sit there and reflect on what he said and I’m fine.”

-Subscribe to get the latest news, volunteering opportunities, events and updates sent to your inbox each month.
+Stay in touch with the FoodCycle family.
+Sign-up to get the latest news, volunteering opportunities, events and updates sent to you every month.
 You can unsubscribe at any time.